 The launch brought all the stakeholders together for the introduction to the program.
 NRCF staff provided the background of the LSTP and the intended benefits to the students.
-Students got a chance to meet the facilitators, while Success Signature staff provided an overview of the program including the topics, timetable, expectations, rules, and regulations governing the program, and completion of the pre-training evaluation of each student.
+Students got a chance to meet the facilitators.
+Success Signature staff explained program: topics, timetable, expectations, rules, regulations, pre-training evaluation.

 At the end of each day, the facilitators would always ask students to speak out feedback based on these questions: